Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 To create workspaces for your own work, you should start by thinking which workspaces you need.
 For this, there are some organizing principles that you can follow.
 See the section “Conceptualizing your workspaces” below for some suggestions.
 First, we want to show you how to add those workspaces that you have to Zettlr.

 Adding workspaces in Zettlr requires two steps.
 First, you need to create a folder for your workspace somewhere on your computer.
+Many of you probably already have such a folder.
 Second, you need to load that folder as a workspace in Zettlr.

 To add a folder as a workspace to Zettlr, select “File” → “Open Workspace…” or click the folder-icon in the toolbar.
 This will open a dialog that lets you select a folder.
 Navigate to your desired folder and confirm your choice.

 !!! warning

 	If you import an existing workspace that already contains documents, it will take a while to load it.
-Zettlr first needs to collect some metadata for each document so that the app can help you link between files, show you the actual file titles, and so forth.
+Zettlr first needs to collect some metadata for each document so that the app can help you link between files, show you the actual file titles, or calculate some statistics.
 Once the indexing process is finished, the workspace folder will appear.

 ## Conceptualizing Your Workspaces